 The Kurre Lab focuses on developing novel strategies for the safe and effective modification of hematopoietic stem cells to treat benign and malignant disease.

 Christina Lancioni Lab

-The Lancioni laboratory studies infant immune responses to the pathogen the causes Tuberculosis disease, Mycobacterium tuberculosis (Mtb).
+The Lancioni laboratory studies infant immune responses to the pathogen that causes Tuberculosis disease, Mycobacterium tuberculosis (Mtb).